What are Scrapstores?

 The thing I love about Scrapstores is that you never know what you will find, or what to expect.
 One thing you can be sure of is that you will be surprised and inspired.

-Make sure to allow plenty of time for your visit as you will be drawn into an Aladdins cave of amazing things, many of which will suggest new possibilities for printmaking activities.
+Make sure to allow plenty of time for your visit as the store is an Aladdins cave of amazing things, many of which will suggest new possibilities for printmaking activities.

 You may go with something in mind, I usually pick up sheets of acetate, (excellent printing plates) and thick sheets of rubber, (great for making printing stamps).